laurentperrinet/laurentperrinet.github.io/content/publication/kremkow-10-jcns/index.md

----
-abstract: Neurons in the neocortex receive a large number of excitatory and inhibitory synaptic inputs.
+---abstract: Neurons in the neocortex receive a large number of excitatory and inhibitory synaptic inputs.
 Excitation and inhibition dynamically balance each other, with inhibition lagging excitation by only few milliseconds.
 To characterize the functional consequences of such correlated excitation and inhibition, we studied models in